Waterfall project management methodology, phases, and guide

 Roadblocks can drastically affect timeline

-The waterfall methodology is linear by nature, so if there's a bump in the road or a task gets delayed, the entire timeline is shifted.
-For example, if a third-party vendor is late on sending a specific part to a manufacturing team, the entire process has to be put on hold until that specific piece is received.
+The waterfall methodology is linear by nature, so if a task gets delayed, the entire timeline shifts.
+For example, if a third-party vendor is late sending a part to a manufacturing team, the entire process halts until that piece is received.

 Linear progress can make backtracking challenging

-One of the major challenges of the waterfall methodology is that it's hard to go back to a phase once it's already been completed.
-For example, if someone is painting the walls of a house, they wouldn’t be able to go back and increase the size of one of the rooms.
+One major challenge of the waterfall model is that it's hard to go back to a phase once it's completed.
+For example, if someone is painting the walls, they can't go back and enlarge a room.

 QA is late in the process

-In comparison to some of the more iterative project management methodologies like Kanban and Agile, the review stage in a waterfall approach happens later in the process.
-If a mistake is made early on in the process, it can be challenging to go back and fix it.
-Because of how the waterfall process works, it doesn’t allow for room for iteration or searching for the best solution.
+Compared to iterative methodologies like Kanban and Agile, the review stage in waterfall happens later.
+If a mistake is made early on, it can be challenging to fix because the process doesn't allow room for iteration.

 Waterfall methodology examples

-To better understand how the waterfall methodology is applied in practice, let's look at a couple of real-world use cases:
+To better understand how waterfall methodology is applied in practice, here are two real-world use cases:

 Managing your waterfall project

 With waterfall projects, there are many moving pieces and different team members to keep track of.
-One of the best ways to stay on the same page is to use project management software to keep workflows, timelines, and deliverables all in one place.
+One of the best ways to stay aligned is to use project management software to keep workflows, timelines, and deliverables all in one place.

 Create a waterfall project management template